-7 The 2005 New Zealand General Election
+8 The 2005 New Zealand General Election

 The NZ electoral system is mixed member proportional, with a 5% threshold.
 Voters have two votes - an electoral (district) vote, and a party vote.
 A first-past-the-post election is run in 69 electorates, with the winner of each electorate becoming an MP.
 Party votes are tallied nationally.
 The Saint-Lague formula is then applied to the party votes to determine how many seats in total each party is entitled to in the 120 seat parliament.
 If a party neither wins an electorate nor more than 5% of the party vote then it is excluded from consideration.
-If a party has fewer electorate wins than places in the highest 120 Saint-Lague quotients then its parliamentary representation is topped-up accordingly from the party list.
-If a party wins more electoral seats than it is entitled to by its party vote, an overhung parliament with more than 120 seats is created.
-This actually happened in 2005, when a parliament with 121 seats was formed.
+If a party has fewer electorate wins than places in the highest 120 Saint-Lague quotients then its parliamentary representation is topped-up accordingly from the party list.1

-The main political parties participating in the 2005 New Zealand general election were (in alphabetical order): ACT, Green Party, Labour, Maori Party, National, NZ First, Progressive, United Future.
-Labour, the Greens, and the Progressives can be considered as left parties; National, ACT and to some extent United Future are on the right side of the political spectrum.
-For more detailed information on the election see Geddis (2006).
+The most recent New Zealand general election took place on September 17th 2005.
+The main political parties participating in the election were (in alphabetical order): ACT, Green Party, Labour, Maori Party, National, NZ First, Progressive, United Future.

+Labour, Greens and Progressive can be considered as left parties; National, ACT and to some extent United Future are on the right side of the political spectrum.